vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 [ Vol.

-and yearly ones 548; principal act in s. rites is the feeding of brāhmanas 349; procedure if only one brābmana could be invited or was available 403, 513; procedure applicable to srāddha by one whose father was alive was extended by Visnu to one's mother's paternal ancestors 513 ; procedure if the performance of a sraddha on a particular day is rend ered impossible by an obstacle such as asauca 547-548 ; proper places for the performance of 377-379; qualifications of brāhmanas to be invited were few in the grhyasūtras, but smrtis and purānas add many more and enlarge the lists of those that should not be invited 384-390; question how sraddha was to be per formed if one or more of the three paternal ancestors were alive was discussed from ancient times and opinions varied 511-513; rewards for performance of sraddha in an eclipse 375; rewards for performing ś, on 28 nakşatras from Krttikā to Bharani (including Abhijit) 374; re wards for performing s. on the several week-days 373-374; rewards for per forming s. from the first to the 15th tithi of the dark half 372 ; rewards for performing s. on even tithis and even naksatras and uneven tithis and naksatras 370; rewards of pinda dāna 503; right to inherit is based under the Dayabhāga on the capa city to offer pindas to the deceas ed owner and not on actually offer ing them 510 ; rules as to the day (tithi) on which samvatsarika sraddha is to be performed if the day or month of death or both are not known 530: rules for testing the brahmanas to be invited at a s.
+and yearly ones 548; principal act in s. rites is the feeding of brāhmanas 349; procedure if only one brābmana could be invited or was available 403, 513; procedure applicable to srāddha by one whose father was alive was extended by Visnu to one's mother's paternal ancestors 513 ; procedure if the performance of a sraddha on a particular day is rend ered impossible by an obstacle such as asauca 547-548 ; proper places for the performance of 377-379; qualifications of brāhmanas to be invited were few in the grhyasūtras, but smrtis and purānas add many more and enlarge the lists of those that should not be invited 384-390; question how sraddha was to be per formed if one or more of the three paternal ancestors were alive was discussed from ancient times and opinions varied 511-513; rewards for performance of sraddha in an eclipse 375; rewards for performing ś, on 28 nakṣatras from Krttikā to Bharani (including Abhijit) 374; re wards for performing s. on the several week-days 373-374; rewards for per forming s. from the first to the 15th tithi of the dark half 372 ; rewards for performing s. on even tithis and even naksatras and uneven tithis and naksatras 370; rewards of pinda dāna 503; right to inherit is based under the Dayabhāga on the capa city to offer pindas to the deceas ed owner and not on actually offer ing them 510 ; rules as to the day (tithi) on which samvatsarika sraddha is to be performed if the day or month of death or both are not known 530: rules for testing the brahmanas to be invited at a s.
 390-391; rules of conduct for the performer of s.
 401-402; rules on removal of particles of food left in plates from which brāhmanas dined 468-469; sapindi-karana, 520-525; several

 views about the final disposal (pratipatti) of pindas 480-481 ; should be begun on Kutapa (8th out of 15 muhurtas of the day) and should not extend beyond Rauhina (12th muhūrta of the day) 376; should be performed when one dreams an evil dream or when evil planets affect the naksatra on which a man was born 372 ; should not be performed in mleccha localities 378; should not be performed in the Trisanku country and in the countries of Kāraskara, Kalinga and others and in countries to the north of the Sindhu river 378-379; should not be performed on Nandā tithis, on Friday, on 13th of the dark half, on the naksatra of one's birth 373 : sixteen srāddhas are laid down by numerous works as necessary to free the spirit of a deceased person from the condition of being a preta and pisaca 518; sixteen srāddhas, divergence of views about what they are and particularly whether sa pindi karana is included therein or not 518-519; sixteen sraddhas were and are now performed on the 11th day after death 520; some authori ties allow anyone to perform sraddhas (except sapindikarana) for any relative, particularly at Gaya 364-365; some Purānas condemn scrutiny into the character and learning of brāhmaṇas to be invited but digests explain away such passages as referring to sraddbas at tirthas 391; some purānas inculcate the performance of sraddha on a profuse scale, particularly at Gayā 404-405; some smrtis laid down very strict rules about the qualifica tions of brāhmanas for a s.
 399-400; some smrtis recommend lavishy expenditure on s, Brhaspati requirt ing an heir to spend on s. hati the property inherited by him 404 ; some writers hold that in $